Skip to content

 E-Invoicing is currently accepted, as well as paper or PDF invoices.

-E-Invoicing should become mandatory both for B2G & B2B transactions in 2026 through the “KSeF” central platform using the “FA(2)” (XML) format, although the project has been postponed and currently sits at a standstill.
+E-Invoicing should become mandatory for B2B transactions in 2026 through the “KSeF” central platform using the “FA(3)” (XML) format.

 What the Law Says